codingforpleasure/customized-workspace/Ubuntu/useful-resources/stats.md

 * QQ-Plot - A plot to visualize how close a sample distribution is to a specified distribution, e.g., the normal distribution.

+* While raw data is typically not normally distributed, errors often are, as are averages and totals in large samples.

 <p align="center">
   <img width="600" src="images/statistics/normal_bell.png" title="Look into the image">